sylefeb/Silice/projects/ice-v/README.md

 **TL;DR** A small CPU design that can come in handy, a detailed code walkthrough, a good place to start learning about both Silice and RISC-V.

-**Please note:** (2021-06-19) The walkthrough is out of sync as I just made many improvements to the design.
-Will update soon!
+**Please note:** The text likely needs more polish, please send feedback!

 ## What is this?

 The Ice-V is a processor that implements the [RISC-V RV32I specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).
-It is simple and compact (~160 lines without comments), demonstrates many features of Silice and can be a good companion in projects.
+It is simple and compact (~130 lines without comments), demonstrates many features of Silice and can be a good companion in projects.
 It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis (can be a boot loader later loading from other sources).

 It is easily hackable and would be quite easy to extend to boot from SPI, execute code from a RAM, and connect to various peripherals.
 The example drives LEDs and an external SPI screen.

-The version here runs out of the box on the IceStick ice40 1HK, and can adapted to other boards with minimum effort.
+The version here runs out of the box on the IceStick ice40 1HK, and can adapted to other boards with minimal effort.

 ## Features
 - implements the RV32I specifications